Theblockbuster1/disboard-auto-bump/README.md

 Join the Discord for assistance, updates and epicness (daily giveaways and more :O): https://discord.gg/7eUGycp

 **This Chrome Extension simply auto-bumps your Discord server on Disboard.
-Useful for easily gaining more discord members in your server!**
+Useful for easily gaining more members in your server!**

 # Install Instructions